hertzmann/hertzmann.github.io/_posts/2020-08-31-cvpr-graphics.md

 ---
 layout: page
 title: What if CVPR is a Graphics Conference?
-summary: What does it mean that so many graphics papers are being published in vision conferences?
+description: What does it mean that so many graphics papers are being published in vision conferences?
 author:  AaronHertzmann
 image: /images/cvpr-gfx.jpeg
 ---